|

 Education Verification

-Determine years of attendance, level of education, degrees earned, areas of study, special honors
+Determine years of attendance, level of education, degrees earned, areas of

-and achievements, and disciplinary problems.
-You may decide to verify all levels of
+study, special honors and achievements, and disciplinary problems.
+You may

-schooling, but generally, only the highest level of education need be verified.
-Contact the university's registrar,
+of education need be verified.
+Contact the university's registrar, who will

-institutes of higher learning require a release signed by the student permitting access of student records by third parties.
+degree.
+Many institutes of higher learning require a release signed by the

 Former Employer's Interview

 Request the Human Resources or Personnel Department.
-Inquire about dates of employment, reason for leaving, title and job
+Inquire about dates of

-weaknesses, attitude, trustworthiness, willingness to rehire.
+strengths and weaknesses, attitude, trustworthiness, willingness to rehire.

 What's Missing

-A job candidate will generally not list employers or others who will not speak favorably of his or her performance and reliability.
+A job candidate will generally not list employers or others who will not speak

-Spans of time may have been intentionally omitted, so question unexplained gaps in the employment history section of the job
+intentionally omitted, so question unexplained gaps in the employment history

-application.
+section of the job application.
 You need to know and you have the right to know.

 References

 Talk to those listed as personal acquaintances and references.
-Interview others with knowledge of the
+Interview others

-applicant's qualifications, such as previous supervisors and fellow employees.
+with knowledge of the applicant's qualifications, such as previous supervisors

-new job.
+affect new job.

 Court Records

 Court records are available for review at county, state, and federal level.
-Records maintained at the county level will

-generally yield the most complete information.
+Records maintained at the county level will generally yield the most complete

 Driving Records

-Conduct a driver record search if the
+Conduct a driver record search if the applicant will be driving your personal or

-applicant will be driving your personal or company vehicles.
-The Department of Motor Vehicles keeps driver
+company vehicles.
+The Department of Motor Vehicles keeps driver records for

-might indicate a problem with alcohol.
+convictions might indicate a problem with alcohol.
 Note: Applicant's driver

 license number is required for driver history searches.